rngadam/XinCheJian-Workshops/Workshop-#1:-The-Basics-for-Beginners.md

 NOTE: These are draft.
 First workshop to test this will be 2011/05/18.
 Feel free to contribute!

-# What you will learn in this worshop
+# What you will learn in this workshop

 * Why use Android for robotics?
 * What's available for Android?